Hilton College (South Africa): Cultural activities

-Houses

-The house system at Hilton was created under the headmastership of William Falcon.
-Today there are seven houses, Churchill, Ellis, Falcon, Lucas, McKenzie, Newnham and Pearce which each occupy their own independent building.
-These houses serve as both a boys boarding and sporting house.
-Every new boy entering Hilton College is assigned a house which they stay in until Form 5 (Grade 12).
-There is a rivalry between the seven houses who compete in inter-house tournaments such as swimming, athletics, rugby, general knowledge, debating and pancake eating.
-The matrics take responsibility for the running of the houses under the supervision a housemaster and deputy housemaster who live in adjoined apartments.

 Spiritual

 Hilton is a non-denominational Christian college, and Christian worship, values and principles are the foundation of Hilton College life.
 Pupils attend chapel service twice a week, including Sundays.
 About 40% of the school pupils come from Anglican backgrounds; 15% from Roman Catholic; 13% from Methodist; the other denominations are less than 10% each.

 School songs

 Hilton College has two school songs.
 The formal 'School Hymn' is Lift Up Your Hearts!, an English hymn written in 1881 by A. Douglas.
 It is sung during chapel services such as Remembrance Day and Opening and Closing Services.
 The informal 'School Song' is Oh Boys of Hilton, which was written by Bobby Skinstad in 1993, and is sung to the tune of Flower of Scotland.

 Exchange program

 Hilton College has a student exchange programme with Eton College, Harrow School, Wrekin College and Framlingham College in England, Gordonstoun and Strathallan School in Scotland, Schule Schloss Salem in Germany, The Scots College, Knox Grammar School and Canberra Grammar School in Australia, and Charlotte Latin School and Woodberry Forest School in United States.